 - 5 days in Perth in October

 The Canada trip was actually a very last minute decision.
 I hadn’t been planning to go anywhere overseas this year!
 But then the Rock the Rink tour was announced and I couldn’t NOT go!
-So first trip to Canada – YEW! 🇨🇦 I’ll be spending most of my time on the west coast in the BC area, though I’m also hoping to get over to Toronto and possibly the Banff/Jasper area as well.
+So first trip to Canada – YEW! 🇨🇦 I’ll spend most of my time on the west coast/BC area, though I’m also hoping to get over to Toronto and possibly the Banff/Jasper area as well.

 Stay tuned!
 No doubt I’ll be posting updates in the coming days/weeks.
 In the meantime, if anyone has any suggestions for things to do/places to stay/spots to visit for Canada or Perth, please feel free to share in the comments – I’d appreciate any help!